silvia-odwyer/NiN3Bot/README.md

 `9sayhi`    -> NiN3Bot strives to be a friendly bot, so it'll say hi.

 ## Developments Coming Soon
-- More fonts will be added.
+- More fonts will be added to the 9font command.
-- Random Unicode font generator
+- Might add a random Unicode font generator, so that all sorts of strange yet quirky messages can be generated.
-- Embed SVGs somehow :thinking:
+- Embed SVGs somehow `:thinking:`
 - . . . and other things that are still unplanned but may be on the way.